pnnl/hydraconda/readme.md

 # Development Environment Setup

-Follow [instructions](dev-bootstrap/readme.md) for an automated setup.
+Follow [instructions](dev-bootstrap/readme.md) for an automated installation of development tools.
+However, the DVC remote repo needs to be set up manually (#3.2 below).

 Manually,